stillunfolding/capastrophic/README.md

 - Implement support for package/class AIDs extraction from CAP/JSON for load/install commands for `installer.py`
 - Add optional CAP/JSON load support to install command for `installer.py`
 - Add a tiny script for printing general CAP/JSON info, including package AID and classes AIDs
+- Add more logs, and load log-level from settings.
+- Add interactive mode for APDU command communication to `installer.py`